Pomeranian Health Issues

 Prevention Strategies

 Knowledge of breed-level risks helps you prioritize, but individual monitoring drives the most effective care decisions..
-Pomeranians have particular requirements based on their small size, heavy shedding level, and genetic predispositions to luxating patella and collapsed trachea.
+Plan Pomeranians care around a small body size, heavy shedding, and the breed's documented predisposition toward luxating patella and collapsed trachea.

 When to See the Vet